hackerb9/Tandy-Terminfo/README.md

 The default baud rates should work with the Tandy portables as 9600 is one of the standard ones.
-However, I wanted to allow both higher and lower speeds.
+However, I wanted to allow both higher and lower speeds as I use different terminals.

 There may be a way to change the baud rates accepted using systemd, but I don't know it.
-What I did is copy over the symlink that `enable` created and then edited the file by hand.
+What I did is copy over the symlink that `enable` created, made a symlink to it because systemd is persnickety, and then edited the file by hand.

     cd /etc/systemd/system/getty.target.wants/
     rm serial-getty@ttyS0.service
-    cp /lib/systemd/system/serial-getty@.service serial-getty@ttyS0.service
+    cp /lib/systemd/system/serial-getty@.service serial-getty@ttyS0.service.real
+    ln -s serial-getty@ttyS0.service.real serial-getty@ttyS0.service
     emacs serial-getty@ttyS0.service

 If you set the baud rate to multiple values, the agetty program will